MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab01_Data_Modeling.md

     ![Select Development environment in the Power Apps maker portal.](../images/L01/select-dev-environment.png)

 1. Select **Apps** from the left navigation pane.
-You should see a single app, Solution Health Hub, listed.
+You should see a two apps, Solution Health Hub and Package Management View, listed.

 1. Select **Tables** from the left navigation pane.
 You should see the standard tables from the *Common Data Model*.